-Upper management leadership teams at CSU are committed to the ergonomics process and support the efforts of the Program Administrator.
-Upper management leadership teams within individual departments will:
+Upper management leadership at CSU and within individual departments is committed to the ergonomics process and supports the efforts of the Program Administrator.
+Upper management will:

-- Provide support (time, resources, etc.) for all employees to complete ergonomics awareness training. - Provide support (time, resources, etc.) for employees to take part in ergonomic evaluations, attend meetings, brainstorming and solution finding and development sessions (as needed). - Provide financial support (to the extent that is financially and technically feasible) to make necessary changes for the job improvement process. - Provide leadership and support for the ergonomic evaluation process and the identification and control of ergonomic risk factors. - Enable managers, supervisors, and employees to accomplish their objectives and fulfill their roles and responsibilities in the ergonomics process. - Support a process of musculoskeletal disorder (MSD) reporting and respond promptly to reports. - Regularly communicate with employees about the process. - Ensure accurate record keeping and review and track the progress of the ergonomics process. - Ensure that a system is in place for employees to report MSD signs or symptoms as well as suspected work-related injury risk factors. - Review ergonomics documentation and provide support to managers and supervisors to implement necessary and feasible changes. - Provide visible support and reinforcement of the process. - Ensure supervisors and employees are held accountable for their roles and responsibilities of the program.
+- Provide support (time, resources, etc.) for all employees to complete ergonomics awareness training. - Provide support (time, resources, etc.) for employees to take part in ergonomic evaluations, attend meetings, brainstorming and solution finding and development sessions (as needed). - Provide financial support (to the extent that is financially and technically feasible) to make necessary changes for the job improvement process. - Provide leadership and support for the ergonomic evaluation process and the identification and control of ergonomic risk factors. - Enable managers, supervisors & employees to accomplish their objectives and fulfill their roles and responsibilities in the ergonomics process. - Support a process of musculoskeletal disorder (MSD) reporting and respond promptly to reports. - Regularly communicate with employees about the process. - Ensure accurate record keeping and review and track progress of the process. - Review ergonomics documentation and provide support to managers and supervisors to implement feasible changes. - Provide visible support and reinforcement of the process. - Ensure employees are held accountable for their roles and responsibilities of the program.